nickcafferry/Original-Codes-from-Numerical-Methods-in-Engineering-with-Python-3/General information.md

 You can also find Matlab codes (https://github.com/nickcafferry/Original-Codes-from-Numerical-Methods-in-Engineering-with-Python-3/blob/master/GaussElimin_matlab_code.m) and try to run it on online Octave websites (https://octave-online.net/, https://www.tutorialspoint.com/matlab/try_matlab.php, https://www.tutorialspoint.com/execute_matlab_online.php)

-Below are some comments on python codes.

-from numpy import dot
+Below are some comments on python codes.\n from numpy import dot
 """The command from numpy import dot instructs the interpreter to load the function dot (i.e., computes the dot product of two vectors) from the module numpy.""" from numpy import array